 Ms. Aizawa’s solo debut recording of Scriabin’s and Shostakovich’s “24 Preludes” was released by Altus in Japan, to rave reviews.
 Her second album of Messiaen's and Faure's preludes is imminent.
 Ms. Aizawa also has a great interest in exploring unusual repertoire.
 The St. Paul Pioneer Press said of her performance with Paul Chamber Orchestra conducted by Hans Graf: "the Salieri Piano Concerto in C was played so splendidly by Rieko Aizawa.
 Hers was a graceful reading. ....
 Aizawa's performance lent the work a respect it rarely receives."
 That same year, she received the Washington Award.

 Ms. Aizawa was the last pupil of Mieczyslaw Horszowski at the Curtis Institute and she also studied with Seymour Lipkin and Peter Serkin at the Juilliard School.
-Ms. Aizawa lives in New York City, and she is on the faculty at Longy School of Music of Bard.
+Ms. Aizawa lives in New York City, and she is on the faculty at Bard College and at Brooklyn College.
 Ms. Aizawa is a Steinway Artist.